JamesRichards07/Bug-Tracker/README.md

 ## Overview
 Internal communication is paramount for a business, and this program strives to provide a usable tool to track bugs, issues or tasks which can then be assigned to designated team members to fix or complete.

 This Restful SQL API was built out of my aspiration to continually challenge myself to write code and programs which are beneficial in real world application.
-While creating this poject I deepened my understanding in API's, Typscript, and Express while simultaneously picking up a few new tools such as:
+While creating this project I deepened my understanding in API's, Typescript, and Express while simultaneously picking up a few new tools such as:
     - Docker
     - SQL
     - PostgreSQL